 The Procrastination of Writers

 I'm doing it now.
 Procrastinating, that is.
 I have my notebooks out, my laptop at the ready.
-I know what I have to do to dive into the next section of my short story.
+I know what I have to do to dive into the next section of the short story.
 Instead, I'm doing a post - which I love - and reading about the latest election results here or overseas, and … Continue reading The Procrastination of Writers

 The Loneliness of the Long Distance Writer*